duohedounai/duohedounai.github.io/README.md

 - Executed A* algorithm in Java to achieve the global path planning of unmanned trucks in automated container terminal<br>
 - Based on congestion information, realized real-time route re-planning for trucks to avoid congested roads<br>
 - Implemented a multi-vehicle collaboration algorithm at intersections to avoid conflicts or deadlocks<br>
-- Developed a simulation system in Python, and utilized OpenCV to implement dynamic demonstration and simulation of the unmanned trucks operation process
+- Developed a simulation system in Python, and utilized OpenCV to implement dynamic demonstration and simulation of the unmanned trucks operation process<br>
 ### Hangzhou HIKROBOT Co., Ltd									      07/2021 - 04/2022
 Research Software Engineer								  				  Hangzhou, China<br>
 - Completed scene function and efficiency tests of path planning program, and wrote a test report<br>